 Cost of Care

-Our first appointment lays the foundation for our work together.
-My fee for our first counseling or coaching session is $140.
+Your first appointment lays the foundation for our work together.
+The fee for our first counseling session is $140.
 All following appointments are $120.
 A session typically is 50 minutes.
 Fees are adjusted for shorter or longer lengths and the number of people included in the session.

 Can I Use My Insurance Benefits to Pay for Therapy?